 Repetitive Trauma: A Grey Area

-Some injuries, like repetitive trauma, blur the line between industrial injury and industrial disease.
+Some injuries, like repetitive trauma, blur the line between occupational injury and occupational disease.
 For example, a rotator cuff injury from lifting boxes daily may not stem from a single incident but from months of repetitive motion.
-In Washington state, these are usually classified as industrial disease claims, even though they result from physical strain.
+In Washington state, these are usually classified as occupational disease claims, even though they result from physical strain.

 Why Filing the Right Claim Matters

 Filing the wrong type of claim may lead to delays, denials, or reduced benefits.
-For instance, if you file an industrial injury claim for a condition that developed over time, L&I may reject it due to lack of a specific incident.
-Similarly, misclassifying a sudden injury as an industrial disease could complicate your case unnecessarily.
+For instance, if you file an occupational injury claim for a condition that developed over time, L&I may reject it due to lack of a specific incident.
+Similarly, misclassifying a sudden injury as an occupational disease could complicate your case unnecessarily.

 An experienced workers’ compensation lawyer who understands Washington’s L&I system can help guide you through the process.